tianheyu927/mil/README.md

 Then training and testing scripts for MIL are available in `scripts/`.

-*Note: Data including demonstrations for all experiments and texture files for running the pushing experiment are coming soon.*
+*Note 1: Data including demonstrations for all experiments and texture files for running the pushing experiment are coming soon.*
+*Note 2: The code only includes the simulated experiments.*